Muradazzeh/basic-auth/README.md

     * last when we deploy it to heroku the dot env variable will change to production so it will use main database , PostGres
 * We have the start up code on one page index.js , so the requirment is to do modulation , to do best practies and  to separate each routes and module as shown below :
 ![link](./src/image/Screenshot%20(221).png)
-* before start coding and prepaing I did UMl digram for the server , And I did sequence digrame for login and sign up as shown below :
+* before start coding and prepaing I did UML digram for the server , And I did sequence digrame for login and sign up as shown below :
 ![link](./src/image/uml%20(1).jpg)
 * and this is the sign up digram
 ![link](./src/image/sign%20up.png)